mrjoseph/Marvel-Comics/README.md

 This project requires [Node.js](https://nodejs.org/) v6+ to run.
 This project uses a GraphQL Apollo server to talk directly to the Marvel Comics API

-You will need to run the client and server in separate terminals.
+You will need to run the client and server in separate terminals

 Open a new terminal or tab
 ```sh